pingidentity/pingone-sample-registration/python/README.md

 # Prerequisites
 You will need the following things:
-- PingOne for Customers Account  - If you don’t have an existing one, please register for a Free Trial Account here: https://developer.pingidentity.com
+- PingOne Account  - If you don’t have an existing one, please register for a Free Trial Account here: https://www.pingidentity.com/en/trials.html
 - A Worker application instance.
-Instructions for creating one can be found [here](https://apidocs.pingidentity.com/pingone/customer/v1/api/guide/p1_gettingStarted/#Configure-an-application-connection).
+Instructions for creating one can be found [here](https://apidocs.pingidentity.com/pingone/platform/v1/api/#getting-started).
 - To have installed [Python 3](https://www.python.org/downloads/)

 # Setup & Running
-1. Copy this source code: `git clone https://github.com/pingidentity/pingone-customers-sample-registration.git`, then enter the python directory with `cd python`
+1. Copy this source code: `git clone https://github.com/pingidentity/pingone-sample-registration.git`, then enter the python directory with `cd python`

 2. If you have already different python projects, try to keep their dependencies separate by creating isolated python virtual environments for them.
 Otherwise, you can skip this step.